graygoos/reverse-audio-legal/terms_of_use.md

 - Features may be modified, suspended, or discontinued at any time

 ### 7.2 Audio Quality
-- Audio quality depends on device capabilities and recording conditions
+- Audio quality depends on device capabilities, recording conditions, and AVFoundation processing
-- We are not responsible for poor audio quality due to device limitations
+- We are not responsible for poor audio quality due to device limitations or user error

 ## 8. Limitation of Liability